junquan98/RedditMovie/other/README_for_class.md

 # RedditMovie

-Junquan Chen | Moderator: Jiawei Tang (jiaweit2)
-This is a mobile app about presenting Reddit users' opinions towards movies for CS242
+This is a mobile app about presenting Reddit users' opinions towards movies

 ## Abstract
 ### project purpose